-When Extended Session Security (NTLMSSP_NEGOTIATE_EXTENDED_SESSIONSECURITY) is not negotiated and session security (NTLMSSP_NEGOTIATE_SIGN or NTLMSSP_NEGOTIATE_SEAL) is negotiated, the message signature for NTLM without extended session security is a 16-byte value that contains the following components, as described by the NTLMSSP_MESSAGE_SIGNATURE structure:
+When Extended Session Security (NTLMSSP_NEGOTIATE_EXTENDED_SESSIONSECURITY) is not negotiated and session security (NTLMSSP_NEGOTIATE_SIGN or NTLMSSP_NEGOTIATE_SEAL) is negotiated, the message signature for NTLM without extended session security is a 16-byte value that contains the following components, as specified by the NTLMSSP_MESSAGE_SIGNATURE structure (section 2.2.2.9.1):

-- A 4-byte version-number value that is set to 1.

-- A 4-byte random pad.

-- The 4-bytes of the message's CRC32.

-- The 4-byte sequence number (SeqNum).
+- A 4-byte version-number value that is set to 1 (Version). - A 4-byte random pad. - The 4-bytes of the message's CRC32 (Checksum). - The 4-byte sequence number (SeqNum).